 Common Mistakes in Clothing Production

-Many beginners wait until they have everything in order before approaching a clothing manufacturer.
+Many beginners wait until everything is in order before approaching a clothing producer.
 This is understandable, but it backfires.
-A clothing manufacturer can actually help you assess the feasibility of your design and material choices.
-Those who knock on the door too late sometimes discover that months of work are technically unfeasible or unnecessarily expensive.
+A clothing producer can actually help you assess the feasibility of your design and material choices.
+Those who come too late sometimes discover that months of work are technically unfeasible or unnecessarily expensive.

-Engage a clothing manufacturer as soon as you have a concrete idea, not just when everything is ready.
-You can read more about what you need for an initial conversation in our article how to have clothing produced in the Netherlands.
+Engage a clothing producer as soon as you have a concrete idea, not just when everything is ready.
+You can read more about what you need for an initial conversation in our article how to have your clothing produced in the Netherlands.

 2. Unclear or vague briefing

-A clothing manufacturer works with what you provide.
+A clothing producer works with what you provide.
 Vague descriptions lead to interpretations, and interpretations lead to samples that are incorrect.
 This costs time and money.

 A good briefing includes: a sketch or technical drawing, reference images, material information, desired sizes, and a description of the finishing.
 The more concrete, the better.